CertifiCATE IN sERVICE lEARNING AND dIPLOMA IN iNNOVATION & sOcIAL cHANGE

-Participants will need to complete 15 courses (45 credits) to be awarded a Diploma in Liberal Arts with a concentration in Innovation and Social Change.
-Approximately half of these courses will be available from a list of existing Italy Center offerings (accredited by Spring Hill College).
-The remaining half will be offered online by JWL (accredited by Regis University).
+For our Diploma in Innovation and Social Change, participants will need to complete 15 courses (45 credits) to be awarded after 5 semesters of full time study.
+The majority of these courses will be available from existing Italy Center offerings (accredited by Spring Hill College, Mobile, Alabama) and will take place in our classrooms in Bologna.
+The remaining courses will be offered online by Jesuit Worldwide Learning (accredited by Regis University, Denver, Colorado).

 The following courses are offered by Spring Hill College Italy Center.
-They will be taught on-site in Bologna during the Fall and Spring academic semesters.
+They are examples of some of the courses taught on-site in Bologna during the Fall and Spring academic semesters, with further descriptions at the bottom of the page.

 Philosophy - Environmental Ethics